jawj/subtls/README.md

 For an outline of the code, start in `src/tls/startTls.ts`, which orchestrates most of it.

 You’ll notice heavy use of the `Bytes` class (found in `src/util/bytes.ts`) throughout.
-This is used for writing and parsing binary data, and is a wrapper around a `Uint8Array` and a `DataView`, offering three key additional features:
+This is used for writing and parsing binary data, and is a wrapper around a `Uint8Array` and a `DataView`, offering a few key additional features:

 * **A cursor** &nbsp; It keeps an `offset` property up to date, making it easy to write a sequence of binary data types.